adael/SublimePhpCsFixer/README.md

 # Acknowledgements

-I would like to thank to sensiolabs and contributors for their awesome package it works flawlessly.
+I would like to thank to sensiolabs and contributors for their awesome package.
+It works flawlessly.
 All the work here belongs to them.

 Check them at: